How To Build A DIY Telecaster Guitar, Part 2

 After chambering, I mistakenly routed the neck pocket of the guitar.
 This is something I should have done later on but spaced and accidentally cut it with the top of the guitar not glued on.
 This meant that the neck pocket was too deep.
 This took a lot of fixing later on, so don't do what I did here!

 After having a mild freak out about the neck pocket error, I glued on the top of the guitar and let it sit overnight to cure.
 What comes next is for Part 3, which will go live Monday, April 18th.
 To be notified of new posts, subscribe to our email newsletter by using the subscription form in the sidebar to your right on desktop or below on mobile.
-If you're new here, thanks for checking out Crafted Magazine!
+If you're new here, thanks for checking out Crafted Workshop!